-- ► The ICRC provides support for the development of National Society tracing, first-aid and emergency-preparedness capacities, the better to enable National Society staff and volunteers to meet the specific needs of women in situations of armed conflict or internal violence.
-It provides training in the Safer Access approach, including the analysis of risk and vulnerability factors affecting National Society staff and volunteers, such as the participation of female workers in certain operations. - Furthermore, the ICRC often works in partnership with National Societies from other countries which are working internationally and which contribute to ICRC operations in cash, kind or by providing personnel and operational management. - Through regular meetings and dialogue, and in line with the Seville Agreement and its Supplementary Measures, all operations to meet the needs of those affected by armed conflict and other situations of violence, including women and girls, are coordinated with other Movement components present in the context to ensure the best response.
+- ▶ The ICRC provides support for the development of National Society tracing, first-aid and emergency-preparedness capacities, the better to enable National Society staff and volunteers to meet the specific needs of women in situations of armed conflict or internal violence.
+It provides training in the Safer Access approach, including the analysis of risk and vulnerability factors affecting National Society staff and volunteers, such as the participation of female workers in certain operations. - ▶ Furthermore, the ICRC often works in partnership with National Societies from other countries which are working internationally and which contribute to ICRC operations in cash, kind or by providing personnel and operational management. - ▶ Through regular meetings and dialogue, and in line with the Seville Agreement and its Supplementary Measures, all operations to meet the different needs of women, men, girls and boys affected by armed conflict and other situations of violence, are coordinated with other Movement components present in the context to ensure the best response.